Asgard21/cse476-final-project/README.md

 Project Description:

 The project uses a simple agent pattern:
-Reads each question from the test dataset
+Reads each question from the test dataset,
-Sends a request to the API
+Sends a request to the API,
-Enforces “final answer only” with no reasoning
+Enforces “final answer only” with no reasoning,
-Writes all outputs to a JSON array with the required schema Validates output file structure before finishing
+Writes all outputs to a JSON array with the required schema, Validates output file structure before finishing,
 The script hardcodes the required API settings:

 api_key = "cse476"